nicksarafa/DOCKER-NOTES/README.md

 `docker build -t mydockerexample`
 - `-t` specifies the name of our Docker image

-`docker run -p PORT:PORT mydockerexample`
+`docker run -p PORT:PORT -d mydockerexample`
 - `-p` maps a host port to a container port
+- `-d` run docker image as background daemon

 Verify container was built locally by opening `http://localhost:PORT`